bsammor/ray-tracer-renderer/README.md

 # Notes
 To adjust the scene (camera, add spheres/planes, lights), open main.cpp and look for the setup_scene() function.
 There you will find the code to adjust with some information.

+To adjust the acceleration structures parameters, open main.cpp and look for the create_accel_structure() function.
+There you will find information to change them.

 The texture coordinates (for mapping) of a model must be between 0 and 1.
 If a texture uses coordinates outside the range, it will not work properly.

 You can use all three extra commands above at the same time.